Long Island, Metro Video Fishing Forecast June 11, 2026

 Baldwin Fishing Reports

-I heard from Paul McCain at River Bay Outfitters in Baldwin and saltwater fly fishing around Long Island is slowly coming to life as water temperatures inch upward and early season bait begins to show...
+I heard from Paul McCain at River Bay Outfitters in Baldwin and he reported that saltwater fly fishing around Long Island continues to produce some impressive catches, with large striped bass being la...

 More